 Every actor of a certain age has at least one psychological horror film played for frights and suspense, but now

 Moore’s The Man Who Haunted Himself is another of these now treasured movies that I enjoy.
-The Man Who Haunted Himself tells of a man played by a moustached Roger Moore who after recovering from an accident finds he has two heartbeats.
-It appears after his brief encounter with death that his life is completely different, and he is being followed by a mysterious man in a Lamborghini.
-The trailer for this as priceless as the film (currently on the to review pile) and Moore’s acting.
+The film tells of a man played by a moustached Roger Moore who after recovering from an accident finds he has two heartbeats.
+After his brief encounter with death that his life is completely different, and he is being followed by a mysterious man in a Lamborghini.

 A Princess For Christmas (2011)